bsmth/content/files/en-us/mdn/writing_guidelines/page_structures/live_samples/index.md

 ````

 - If the ID belongs to a block element, the group includes all the code blocks within the enclosing block element whose ID is used.
 - If the ID belongs to a heading, the group includes all the code blocks that are after that heading and before the next heading of the same heading level.

+> [!NOTE]
-Note that code blocks under subheadings of the specified heading are all used; if this is not the effect you want, use an ID on a block element or use a string identifier instead.
+> All code blocks under headings and subheadings (children) are used; if this is not the effect you want, use an ID on a block element or use a string identifier instead.

 To group code blocks using an identifier, add a string in the format `live-sample___{IDENTIFIER}` to the code block's info string.
-The identifier must be unique to the code blocks you want to group.
+The identifier must be unique (per page) to the code blocks you want to group.
 For example, `live-sample___color-picker` uses `color-picker` as the identifier for the live sample system, and all code blocks with `live-sample___color-picker` in their info string are combined in the live sample.
 The following example groups a CSS and a JavaScript code block together using the identifier `color-picker`:

 ````md